telerik/ajax-docs/controls/pagelayout/how-to/radpagelayout-in-other-controls.md

 ---
 title: RadPageLayout in Other Controls
-page_title: RadPageLayout in Other Controls | UI for ASP.NET AJAX Documentation
+page_title: RadPageLayout in Other Controls | RadPageLayout for ASP.NET AJAX Documentation
 description: RadPageLayout in Other Controls
 slug: pagelayout/how-to/radpagelayout-in-other-controls
 tags: radpagelayout,in,other,controls